jwareservices/Jware-Objectbase/README.md

 # Jware-Objectbase
 _A Java based object persistence library_

 THIS ARCHIVE/REPO HASN'T BEEN TOUCHED IN YEARS, BUT I'D LIKE TO GET BACK TO IT AGAIN.
-THE IDEA IS SINPLY TOO BUILD IT FOR FUN.
+THE IDEA IS SIMPLY TOO BUILD IT FOR FUN.
 IT'S A GREAT CONCEPT AND ONE THAT I MAY PORT TO C++.

 The test classes **ObjectBase** and **ObjectBaseTestGui** run in console and graphical mode respectively.
 They should be fairly self explanatory to use.
 The console version is no longer in build, but it